Repetitive strain injury has been around since people first began repeating motions and carrying out manual labor.

-The first description of RSIs came from an Italian physician - Bernardino Ramazzini in 1700.
-He described more than 20 categories of RSIs developed by the industrial workers of Italy.1
+The first description of repetitive strain injury (RSI) came from an Italian physician, Bernardino Ramazzini, in 1700.
+He described more than 20 categories of RSI that he observed in the industrial workers of Italy.

 Here are some key points about RSI.
-More detail and supporting information is in the main article.
+More detail is in the main article.

 - Modern technological devices have caused an upswing in RSIs.

 - Repetitive motions in one part of the body can affect the muscles in another part.